Open Enrollment within Snoqualmie Valley School District

 When to apply:

-- The SVSD Open Enrollment period takes place from January 15 to February 29, 2020.
-Apply any time during that period: no priority to your request is given based on the date of application so long as it falls within those dates.
+- The SVSD Open Enrollment period takes place from Wednesday, January 15 to Friday, February 28, 2020 - at 4:30 p.m.
+Apply any time during that period.
+No priority to your request is given based on the date of application as long as it falls within those dates.

 - Late applications will not be accepted.